One Man Sings Incredible A Cappella Of ‘The Banner Of The Cross’

 toil and sing ‘Neath the banner of the cross!

-The words of the song are inspired from Psalm 60:4, “You have given a banner to those who fear you, that it may be displayed because of the truth.”
+The words of the song are inspired by Psalm 60:4, “You have given a banner to those who fear you, that it may be displayed because of the truth.”

 Major Daniel Whittle knew a lot about marching on because he served in the 72nd Illinois Infantry at the pivotal battle of Vicksburg and marched with General Sherman through Georgia.